drug-design/course/docs/chapters/protein-structure.md

 #### Rossmann Fold

-An extension of the &beta;-&alpha;-&beta; super-secondary structure can lead to the "Rossmann fold" that is often present in nucleotide-binding proteins.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/rossmann-fold-df98cdd1'><i class='fa fa-play' aria-hidden='true'></i></button>An extension of the &beta;-&alpha;-&beta; super-secondary structure can lead to the "Rossmann fold" that is often present in nucleotide-binding proteins.
 This is a &beta;-&alpha;-&beta;-&alpha;-&beta; motif in which the strands form a parallel &beta;-sheet and the helices lie anti-parallel to the strands on one side of the sheet.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer